DIEGOMDK12/netexv1/replit.md

 - **Dynamic Content:** Dynamic meta tag injection for SEO and social sharing based on reseller settings.
 - **Category Management:** Drag-and-drop reordering for categories.
 - **Email Delivery:** Resend integration for transactional emails (order delivery, notifications).
+- **Dynamic Products (Variants):** Products can have multiple pricing options (variants) with independent names, prices, and stock.
+The product display price shows "A partir de R$" with the lowest variant price until customer selects a specific option.
+Validation requires at least 1 variant with name and price for dynamic products.

 ## External Dependencies